awslabs/aws-encryption-sdk-specification/changes/2020-07-14_refactor-cmc-spec/change.md

 ## Operational Implications

-This change will break any customer who relies on the local CMC behavior in the AWS Encryption SDK for C that, if the customer attempt to set an entry capacity of less than 2, instead sets the entry capacity to 2.
+This change will break any customer who relies on the local CMC behavior in the AWS Encryption SDK for C if the customer attempts to set an entry capacity less than 2.

 ## Guide-level Explanation